-- Letairis (ambrisentan) has a black box warning for embryo-fetal toxicity.
-Letairis is very likely to produce serious birth defects if used by pregnant women, as this effect has been seen consistently when it is administered to animals.
-Pregnancy must be excluded before the initiation of treatment and prevented during treatment with acceptable methods of contraception.
-Monthly pregnancy tests should be obtained during treatment and 1 month post-treatment.
-Because of the risks of birth defects, Letairis is available for females only through a special restricted distribution program under a Risk Evaluation and Mitigation Strategy (REMS).. - 2.
-WHO Pulmonary Hypertension (PH) Group Classification (ACCF/AHA 2009): - A. Group 1: Pulmonary arterial hypertension (PAH) - B. Group 2: PH due to left heart disease - C. Group 3: PH due to lung diseases and/or hypoxia - D. Group 4: Chronic thromboembolic PH (CTEPH) - E. Group 5: Miscellaneous/PH with unclear multifactorial mechanisms - 3.
+Tracleer is very likely to produce serious birth defects if used by pregnant women, as this effect has been seen consistently when they are administered to animals.
+Pregnancy must be excluded before the initiation of treatment and prevented during treatment and for one month after treatment with acceptable methods of contraception.
+Monthly pregnancy tests should be obtained during treatment and one month post-treatment.
+Because of the risks of birth defects,

+Tracleer is available for females only through a special restricted distribution program under a Risk Evaluation and Mitigation Strategy (REMS).

+- 2. WHO Pulmonary Hypertension (PH) Group Classification (ACCF/AHA 2009): - A. Group 1: Pulmonary arterial hypertension (PAH) - B. Group 2: PH due to left heart disease - C. Group 3: PH due to lung diseases and/or hypoxia - D. Group 4: Chronic thromboembolic PH (CTEPH) - E. Group 5: Miscellaneous/PH with unclear multifactorial mechanisms - 3.
 WHO functional classification of PH (CHEST 2019): - A. Class I: No limitation of physical activity.
 Ordinary physical activity does not cause undue dyspnea or fatigue, chest pain, or near syncope. - B. Class II: Slight limitation of physical activity.
 Comfortable at rest but ordinary physical activity causes undue dyspnea or fatigue, chest pain, or near syncope. - C. Class III: Marked limitation of physical activity.
 Comfortable at rest but less than ordinary activity causes undue dyspnea or fatigue, chest pain, or near syncope. - D. Class IV: Inability to carry out any physical activity without symptoms.
 Dyspnea and/or fatigue may be present at rest and discomfort is increased by any physical activity.